Pre-opening restaurant leads FAQ's

 • Some can be up to 6 months pre opening or longer

-• Some records are ownership transfers, where a new owner took over within the past 1 to 2 months
+• Some records are ownership transfers.
+In those case, it’s when a new owner has taken over within the past 1 to 2 months.

 We include transfers because new ownership often leads to changes in vendor relationships.
-Also, owners often do not make vendor changes on the first day of taking over an established business.
+Also, owners often don’t make vendor changes on the first day of taking over an established business.

 Back to top